SharonRodriguez67338/notes/README.md

 # 2023-12-06
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
+It's better to write clear and understandable code first, and then optimize only if necessary.
+Trying to optimize too early can lead to overly complex code that is difficult to maintain and debug.
+Instead, focus on writing clean and modular code that is easy to understand and modify.